Weazllfw/CanDoBusiness2025/Documentation/CompanyOnboarding.md

     -   Fetches company data based on the ID in the URL.
     -   Renders `CompanyForm.tsx` pre-filled with data.
 -   **`cando-frontend/src/components/company/CompanyForm.tsx`:**
-    -   A reusable React component providing the form fields for company details.
+    -   A reusable React component providing the form fields for company details (including new address fields, `major_metropolitan_area`, `other_metropolitan_area_specify`, contact details, services, and removing the old `location` field).
-    -   Handles form state, validation (basic), and submission logic (calling Supabase client to insert/update).
+    -   Handles form state, validation (Zod schema), and submission logic (calling Supabase client to insert/update).
 -   **`cando-frontend/src/app/dashboard/companies/page.tsx` (`ManageCompaniesPage`):**
     -   Displays a list of companies owned by the current user.
     -   Fetches data using the `get_user_companies` RPC (which returns `companies_view` data).